phetdam/math/README.rst

    :alt: ./banner.png
    :align: center

-need text here?
+Some of the better bits of mathematical work that I have done on my own for fun.

    Note:

    I might be updating the banner soon.
 Keep an eye out :)

-Some of the better bits of mathematical work that I have done on my own for fun.

 Any errors are wholly my own.
 This repository will always be a work in progress, but will usually likely see few updates, as most topics are not substantial